ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2025.05.07.md

 - LC: will book date for beginning of September.

 ### IBEX Training:
-- TW,LJ: SECI no longer covererd in course so went more quickly.
+- TW,LJ: SECI no longer covered in course so went more quickly.
 Also fewer trainees this time.
 - KB: Expand course to cover more functionality and fill time instead.
 - LJ: Will create ticket to cover changes.